hitoshi44/minigli/README.md

  - `--opt:`
  - `-opts=`

-Only last of arguments can be key only option withou ":" or "=".
+Only last of arguments can be key-only option withou ":" or "=".

 ```
 your-cli command sub commands -o file.txt --validKeyOnlyOption